Pure Shores: Reception

 The music video received heavy rotation from MTV Australia, MTV Europe, MTV UK and British television channel The Box.
-It was nominated for Video of the Year at the 2001 Brit Awards, but lost to "Rock DJ".
 Neil McCormick of The Daily Telegraph wrote that it was unclear whether All Saints were promoting The Beach or vice versa, citing it as an example of a symbiotic relationship between the music and film industries.
 CBC Television placed "Pure Shores" second in its ranking of All Saints music videos, appreciating how Arnell reflected scenes from the film with the group.
 The Guardian included the video in its list of best subversive beach scenes, writing that the setting "feels taunting, a constant reminder of what happens when plans are ruined."
-Rachel O'Neill of TheJournal.ie found the video "utterly perfect" and complimented the sense of mystery it creates.
-BBC America's Kevin Wicks, on the other hand, derided it as "the most unflattering girl group video ever", criticising the use of night vision which made All Saints look like "hopelessly dazed raccoons".
+BBC America's Kevin Wicks, on the other hand, dismissed it as "the most unflattering girl group video ever", criticising the use of night vision which made All Saints look like "hopelessly dazed raccoons".